KarlAustin/karlaustin.com/content/post/github-actions-and-workflows.md

 #### Attempt 4
 Success-ish.
 All built and committed back to the repo, but for some reason my webhook for deploy is failing :/

+#### Attempt 5
+Success!
+Although I really need to commit to a different repo to avoid having to do a git pull after every git push.